Cape Coral Economic Development Strategic Plan

 • Will need the arts, music, and cultural places and events to attract a city-wide audience

-To meet those objectives, we recommend the development of a new multi-function Civic Center to be constructed on a visibly dominant downtown site that will serve as a landmark for visitors and resident alike in the CRA.
+To meet those objectives, we recommend the development of a new multi-function Civic Center to be constructed on a visibly dominant downtown site that will serve as a landmark for visitors and residents alike in the CRA.
 We have identified a vacant group of properties at the corner of Cape Coral Pkwy. and Del Prado Blvd.
 S that are ideal for this project.
 The 5.8-acre assemblage will support a new Civic Center, and with the addition of a new parking garage across the street served by a raised pedstrian bridge above Del Prado Blvd.
-With the implementation of thr Civic Center, the Downtown will have a signature location that will encourage ancillary development.
+With the implementation of the Civic Center, the Downtown will have a signature location that will encourage ancillary development.

 In support of the Civic Center, we envision a new waterfront Entertainment District to be developed along Cape Coral Pkwy, and the Norfolk Canal.
 A north and South Riverwalk-style esplanade containing shops, restaurants, and bars would add the missing tourism destination that Cape Coral is needing.
 A possible pedestrian foot bridge above the canal connecting the north and south Riverwalk would be a exciting component to the plan.
 A water taxi stop at the foot of the Norfolk Canal and the Civic Center would enhance the visitor experience.
 If successful, we can see the addition of a second hotel to the study area.